 A lot of the druid spells revolve around concentration which is beneficial to them.
 They can keep these spells up even when they are in their Wild Shape form despite not being able to cast spells as a beast.

 Oh, they also have their own unique language that they can use to communicate with other druids.

 Druid archetypes focus on either making the druid a better spellcaster or a better shape-shifter.
 This gives druids the option of being either a front-line damage dealer or a powerful spellcaster in the back-line.
 Either way though, you’ll be able to fulfill both of these roles to some degree.

 Primary Ability Scores: Strength or Dexterity and Constitution or Intelligence (if Eldritch Knight)

 Fighters are artisans of war.
 They are proficient with all types of armor, shields, and every simple and martial weapon in the game.
-A fighter can be anything between a heavily armored front-line tank to a quick and nimble archer.
+A fighter can be anything from a heavily armored frontline tank to a quick and nimble archer.

 In previous editions fighters were by far one of the least interesting classes in the game.
 However, in 5th edition the fighter is an absolute blast.
 They have unique resources and abilities such as Action Surge which grants the fighter a second action on their turn.

 Your abilities revolve almost entirely around combat.
 As the name implies, the fighter is built to fight.
 You’ll have to rely on some of the fighter’s archetypes to grant it any in or out of combat utility.

 Just like the barbarian, fighters are (mostly) a martial class.
 They wield weapons and armor or use physical tools to get the job done rather than spells.